abdullahnz/simple-cheat-engine/README.md

 # Simple Cheat Engine

-Just a simple cheat engine written by golang
+Just a simple cheat engine for linux written by golang.

 ## Installation